 A calculator app mock-up highlighting material ink effects.

 Future of Material Design

-What are your take on the Material Design?
-Do you love it and want to adopt it in your projects?
+What is your take on Material Design?
+Do you love it and have adopted it in your projects?